-Providers must be enrolled in the Louisiana Medicaid Program to participate.
+Providers must be enrolled in the Louisiana Medicaid program to participate.
 Participation is voluntary.
-The Louisiana Medicaid Provider Enrollment Application can be obtained from the Medicaid Web Portal (see Appendix E for website).
+The Louisiana Medicaid Provider Enrollment Application can be obtained from the Medicaid web portal.
+(See Appendix E for the link to the website).
 To enroll as a Medicaid provider, a DME and medical supply entity must meet the following criteria:

-- Be licensed by the local government agency as a business or merchant or provide 1. documentation from the city or county authority that no licensure is required; - 2.
+- 1. Be licensed by the local government agency as a business or merchant, or provide documentation from the city or county authority that no licensure is required; - 2.
 Be licensed by the Department of Health, Medical Quality Assurance, Board of Orthotics and Prosthetics, if providing orthotics and prosthetic devices; - 3.
 Be licensed by the Agency for Health Care Administration, Division of Health Quality Assurance, in possession of a home health equipment license; - 4.
 Be in compliance with all applicable laws relating to qualifications or licensure; and - 5.
 Have an in-state business location or be located not more than 50 miles from the Louisiana state line.